 What I dislike about Smith Vantage MIPS

-I don’t really have many dislikes, expect the price and color options:
+I don’t really have many dislikes, except the price and color options:

-- The Vantage is a great product, but the high price tag was the main factor that made me hesitated for a while before finally making the decision to get it.
+- The Vantage is a great product, but the high price tag was the main factor that made me hesitate for a while before finally making the decision to get it.